royerlab/ultrack/docs/source/rest_api.rst

 .. describe:: GET /experiment/{experiment_id}/trackmate

-    This endpoint allows the client to download the results of the experiment in the TrackMate format.
+    This endpoint allows the client to download the results of the experiment in the TrackMate XML format.
 The client must provide the ``experiment_id`` in the URL.
 This id is obtained from the :class:`Experiment <ultrack.api.database.Experiment>` instance that was executed.
-    The server will return a XML encoded within the response.
+    The server will return an XML encoded within the response.

 Database Schema
 ---------------